nicolagulmini/federated_learning/README.md

 Research project: "Communication-Aware Clustered Federated Learning: How to Leverage Data Heterogeneity"

+The (deprecated) files contain messy code.
+The first tests are with a federated version of mnist, to obtain a fast computation.
+If you want to generate your own version of federated mnist, you can use dataset_split.py, changing the initial parameters.
+Soon will be available also a federated version of cifar10 and the related notebook.

 ## federated_mnist
 The federated_mnist folder contains:
 - 9 heterogeneous datasets (training and test)